 Dr. and Mrs. Williams lived on Hughes Street in Dresden.
 They had a son, Charles Daniel “Galbraith” Williams born on the 21st of May, 1905.

 Dr. Williams became the Grand Master of the I.O.O.F. while in Dresden.

-Mrs. Williams’ father, Dr. Galbraith died on the 20th of December, 1916 in Dresden.
-Sometime after the death of Dr Galbraith, Dr. Williams moved his family and his medical practice to Toronto.
+Mrs. Williams’ father, Dr. Daniel Galbraith died on the 20th of December, 1916 in Dresden.
+In 1919 Dr. Williams moved his family and his medical practice to Toronto.
 His mother-in-law, Lavinia Galbraith moved with them and they all lived at 550 Palmerston Blvd.
-Mrs. Galbraith died on the 10th of July, 1927).
+(Mrs. Galbraith died on the 10th of July, 1927).

-Dr. Williams died on the 7th of February, 1954.
-His wife Ethel Eileen Williams died on the 7th of June, 1990.
-They are both buried at Prospect Cemetery.
-His son Charles Daniel “Galbraith” Williams became a physician.
+*Dr. William’s son Dr. Charles Daniel “Galbraith” Williams practiced medicine in Toronto.
 He died on the 18th of March, 1974.
 He and his wife Dorothy are also buried at Prospect Cemetery in Toronto.

-*His father-in-law, Dr. Daniel Galbraith also appears on the Chatham-Kent Physician Tribute website.
+*Dr. Williams’ father-in-law, Dr. Daniel Galbraith also appears on the Chatham-Kent Physician Tribute website.